 Have you heard of silicone baking mats?
 These are silicone impregnated fiberglass sheets that can be placed on a baking sheet to replace parchment paper or aluminum foil.
 But that is not all they replace.
 They are not new.
 Professional bakers have been using them for years.
 Today, they are becoming a common piece of cookware at home.
-Why are they better than regular baking sheets?
+There is not much to knowing how to use silicone baking matts.
+Your place them on a baking sheet and then bake cookies, pastries, etc. on them.
+But, why are they better than regular baking sheets?
 Why should you use them?
 There are several advantages to using silicone baking sheets over regular metal baking sheets.

 1. They Replace Parchment Paper or Aluminum Foil

 Parchment paper is silicone impregnated paper.
-When you use it to line baking trays to bake cookies and other baked goods on, you don't need any grease and there is no sticking.
-Silicone baking mats replace rolls of parchment paper, and can be used over and over.
+When you use it to line baking trays to bake cookies and other baked goods on, you don’t need any grease and there is no sticking.
+Silicone baking mats, such as the BakeitFun Silicone Baking Mat Silicone Baking Mat, replace rolls of parchment paper and can be used over and over.
 Saving money and causing your kitchen to be a little bit greener.
-They will also stand in nicely at time when you would normally use aluminum foil liners.
+They will also stand in nicely at times when you would normally use aluminum foil liners.
 Not only do they seem to have almost magical non-sticking qualities, they can be used up to 2000 times.
 They are made to fit into rimmed baking sheets or to place on flat cookie sheets and they can withstand temperatures of up to 480°F but also be taken straight from the freezer to the oven.

 Another advantage over silicone baking sheets over metal baking sheets is that they can be used in the microwave!
 Check to make sure your particular mat is safe for this use, though.